KevinDeWire/Sensor_Data_Logger/README.md

 • Ambient Light Sensor -- DONE

-• A sensor of your choice -- DONE(Ambient Tempurature
+• A sensor of your choice -- DONE(Ambient Tempurature)

 3. (30 points total) Upon clicking any sensor from the list, a new activity (Let’s call this Activity B) is triggered.
 Activity B must:

 • Have a title that corresponds to the sensor selected from the main list (5 points) -- DONE

-• Have a button ‘Back’ in the bottom left corner (5 points) -- Need to move
+• Have a button ‘Back’ in the bottom left corner (5 points) -- DONE

 • Hitting ‘Back’ button must take the user back to the main list of sensors (5 points) -- DONE